Qualitative counting closed geodesics: Introduction

 \subsection{A comment on counting closed geodesics}

-Classically, counting closed geodesics is done in the form of estimates of the number of geodesic of a given length \cite{MR630586}.
+Classically, counting closed geodesics is done in the form of estimates of the number of geodesics of a given length \cite{MR630586}.
 Here, we propose a different way of counting.
-Namely, by measuring how big is the subgroup of the fundamental group generated by closed local geodesics and how fast it is generated.
+Namely, by measuring how big the subgroup of the fundamental group generated by closed local geodesics is and whether it has finite or infinite diameter with respect to the closed geodesic norm.
 Finite diameter of the closed geodesic norm is interpreted as abundance of closed local geodesics and infinite diameter as their scarcity.
 For example, on a flat torus every element of the fundamental group is represented by a closed local geodesic so $\Gamma_x=\pi_1(\B T^n,x)$ and the norm has diameter one.
 On the other hand, on a hyperbolic punctured torus, we have that $\Gamma_x=\pi_1(\B T^2\setminus\{0\})=\B F_2$ for a suitably chosen basepoint and the closed geodesic norm is equivalent to the palindromic length on the free group; see Example \ref{E:torus} for details.